 Back to today's recipe, I cannot be more proud to start this section with one of the most classic and representing food of Bari: Classic Focaccia Barese.

-This delicious bread simply consists of a fluffy dough enriched with potatoes simply seasoned with olive oil, fresh tomatoes, olives and oregano…and baked!
+This delicious bread simply consists on a fluffy dough enriched with potatoes simply seasoned with olive oil, fresh tomatoes, olives and oregano...and baked!

 The result is this crunchy, fluffy and flavourful piece of art that everybody will love.

-I warn you, once you start baking it you won’t stop!
-Once you see how easy is to bake this treat, the temptation of trying different topping combinations is simply too high to resist!
-We, in fact, bake focaccia at least once a week, typically on Sunday, as our last treat to end the week with.
-Such a perfect ending, isn’t it??
+I warn you though, once you start baking it you won't stop!
+Once you see how easy is to bake this treat, the temptation of trying different topping combinations is simply too hard to resist!

 Combine in a bowl white flour, wholemeal flour and potato flakes.

-With a fork create a little hole in the center and pour the yeast in.
+With a fork create a little hole in the centre and pour the yeast in.

 Make another hole in one corner of the bowl, apart from the yeast and pour the salt in it.